 - subtle paediatric distal radial fracture

-The only way to be sure that a film is normal is to have checked it in a systematic fashion to ensure that you've not missed anything.
+The only way to be sure that a film is normal is to have checked it in a systematic fashion to ensure that you have not missed anything.
 That is where a checklist approach to reporting is helpful - the checklists offered are just a starting point and it will be likely that you will add your review areas.

 https://radiopaedia.org/courses/Rapids: a selection of easy to use typical rapid reporting sets curated by our very own editorial team with FRCR exam experience.